Are You a Door Opener? Effective Leaders Do This!

 5 Characteristics of Leaders Who Are “Door Openers”

 Often, as humans, we get discouraged when we look at ourselves.
 We only see the here and now.
 Our failures and difficulties seem big to us.
-A leader who can speak life and truth to us about who we really are makes a huge impact.
+A leader who can speak life and truth about who we are makes a huge impact.
 Call forth the destiny of God in others by telling them what you see in them.

 Speak words like, “I can see you have a teaching gift.”
 Or, “You have an amazing creative ability.
 God is going to use that to touch many lives…even transform nations.”
 This kind of encouragement can go a long way in helping someone move toward their calling in God.